e4fx/friction-vault/README.md

 # Friction Vault: A Local Password Locker

 A standalone, privacy-focused desktop application designed for friction-based password management.
 Built specifically to set up screen-time and app blockers on mobile devices without consciously remembering or retaining the passcode.
+An electron app comparable to https://password-locker.com/ but locally.
+This project was made with assistance from AI tools.

 ---

 ## Core Features

 * **Obfuscated Blind Entry System:** Displays step-by-step instructions (TYPE/DELETE decoy patterns) so you can enter a passcode onto a phone or target device without knowing or remembering the final PIN.
-* **Buffer-Cap Protection:** Ensures the on-screen active character buffer never exceeds 3 characters during decoy cycles, reaching full length only on the final step to prevent phone lock screens from auto-submitting early.
 * **Two-Phase Confirmation:** Generates two distinct, randomized instruction sequences for initial entry and confirmation re-entry.
 * **Timed Friction Delay:** Passcodes cannot be viewed immediately.
 Unlocking triggers a customizable waiting period (e.g., 20 minutes) to deter impulsive unblocking.
 * **Post-View Deletion Safeguard:** Entries can only be deleted after completing the unlock countdown and viewing the passcode.
-* **Visual & Speed Controls:** Includes configurable PIN length (default: 4), adjustable autoplay interval speeds (0.5s–3.0s), and rotating color cues for repeated DELETE instructions.
+* **Visual & Speed Controls:** Includes configurable PIN length (default: 4), adjustable autoplay interval speeds (0.5s–3.0s), making retention much harder, and rotating color cues for repeated DELETE instructions.
 * **Local AES-256-GCM Encryption:** Stores all data locally on your computer with zero external server dependencies or online account requirements.

 ---